- Course Number:

 - Special Fee:

 Course DescriptionIntroduces mathematics as applied to pharmacology.
 Includes unit conversions, solutions and percentage calculations, and drug dosage calculations.
-Program admission required.
+Prerequisites: Admission to Veterinary Technology program.

 Intended Outcomes for the course